MiguelMSandin/phylogeniesQuickStart/README.md

 Phylogenetic inference allows the exploration of **evolutionary relationships** among taxa beyond a pure pair-wise comparison.
 Evolutionary relationships are normally inferred from observed intrinsic properties of a group of organisms such as DNA sequences, protein sequences or morphological traits.
-The first phylogenetic analysis performed by Carl Woese and George Fox defined the primary domains of life through 16S rRNA characterization ([Woese and Fox, 1977](https://www.pnas.org/doi/full/10.1073/pnas.74.11.5088)).
+The first molecular phylogenetic analysis was performed by Carl Woese and George Fox ([Woese and Fox, 1977](https://www.pnas.org/doi/full/10.1073/pnas.74.11.5088)), they defined the primary domains of life through 16S rRNA characterization.
 They provided a simple matrix of pairwise comparisons among DNA sequences, yet opened the doors for a much complex field of molecular evolution.
 Now a days, when reconstructing evolutionary patterns, we assume common ancestry and a bifurcating history in the diversification of the studied organisms.
 And the best (or most accepted) way to represent such patterns is the so called **phylogenetic tree**.

 ## What is a phylogenetic tree?